ktwwong/rocketJumpMan/README.md

 201804150602 nite update:
 haha I am still working on this thing, I afraid that I can't able to do many thing within time after I fall asleep, also work hard until now, most of the game feature is created, the game flow is well.
 But still the rocket fuel haven't add yet, tomorrow still need to face the document work...afraid that I can't add in this stuff in game, sorry guys...:'(
-the most important thing right now is I have to make the ranking as soon as possible.
+The most important thing right now is I have to make the ranking as soon as possible.